 Tokyo stocks open higher as weaker yen boosts exporters

-On the top-tier Prime Market, gainers were led by electric power and gas, land transportation and marine transport shares.
+On the top-tier Prime Market, gainers were led by marine transportation, insurance and wholesale trade issues.

 At 9 a.m., the dollar fetched 147.23-24 yen compared with 147.12-22 yen in New York an...